-Planning conditions and building approvals in Western Austral are continually changing.
-A lot of suburbs are now subject to BAL (Bushfire Attack Level) assessments.
+Planning conditions and building approvals in Western Australia are continually changing.
+Therefore, more suburbs are now subject to BAL (Bushfire Attack Level) assessments.

 A BAL assessment will take into account the following:-

-- types of plants and trees, and distance from the building,
+- surrounding plants and trees and the distance from the building,

-- how close other buildings are to the proposed design
+- how close other buildings are to the proposed building

 - Fire danger index for the region

-The Bushfire Attack Level (BAL) assessment will determine specific construction and design requirements noted in the Australian Standard AS 3959 Construction of Buildings in Bushfire Prone Areas.
+The Bushfire Attack Level (BAL) assessment determines specific construction and design requirements.
+These are noted in the Australian Standard AS 3959 Construction of Buildings in Bushfire Prone Areas.

-BAL requirements are put in place to protect your home against possible bushfires.
+BAL requirements are there to protect your home against possible bushfires.

-A Bushfire Attack Level report provides engineers with specific information on your site how to design the structure to reduce the risk from bushfires.
+A BAL report provides specific information how to design the building to reduce the risk from bushfires.
 The report is specific to your block, and not all blocks require a BAL assessment.

-The State Government has created a mapping standard that shows the bushfire prone areas across Western Australia.
+The State Government has created a mapping standard showing bushfire prone areas across Western Australia.
 For this reason, every block that is in a bushfire prone area must have a BAL assessment.
-To see if your site is in a bushfire prone area, click on the link below.
+To see if your block is in a bushfire prone area, click on the link below.

 Image courtesy of Structerre Consulting Engineers

-- An example of BAL assessment requirements are
+Accordingly, below is an example of BAL assessment requirements

-- Anitcon over the entire roof including all flashed areas
+- Anitcon under roof cover of the entire roof

 - Ember kit for the garage door

-- Ember proof flume vents to the roof
+- Ember proof flume vents with mesh on top to the roof

-- how to reduce the risk of ignition from bushfires, ember attack and radiant heat.
+- It advises how to reduce the risk of burning from bushfires, ember attack and radiant heat.

 What does this mean for you?

-- A BAL assessment is not required for every lot, so the cost of the report will be on top of the other costs
+- Because an assessment is not required for every block, the cost of the report will be on top of the other costs

-- In addition, A BAL assessment will add additional construction costs to your home.
+- In addition, A BAL assessment will increase the cost to build your home.

-- The higher the BAL rating, unfortunately, the higher the cost will be to comply with the report.
+- The higher the BAL rating, unfortunately, the higher the costs to comply with the requirements

-- A BAL rating can range from low, to BAL- FZ – extreme risk (Flame Zone).
+- A BAL rating can range from low, to BAL- FZ – which is extreme risk (Flame Zone).